mattthughes/Last-Trophy/README.md

 - Fixed guide if statement by starting the if statement before the for loop, before this the intended behavoiour was not working placing the if statement before the for loop and placing the for loop inside the if statement as part of the else condition fixed this error.
 - Fixed create guide bugs, the user could click create guide without being signed in with an error appearing stating no user defined.
 In order to fix this I added two if statements to first determine if there were any guides created, if there were the first if statement checked if there were no guides and the user was not logged in, if that was the case a login below button appeared for the user to log in.
 To make sure the user could not login twice I changed the login button to a create guide button to make sure the user could not login twice.
 After this the button and text would change asking the user to create a guide if there were no guides created.
 - Fixed the last create guide error, the error orginally occured when there were guides created and the user was not logged in.
 To fix this I created another if statement which checked if there were guides created and if the user was not logged in to login.
 Otherwise the user can create a guide which fixed these erorrs.
+- Fixed python structure bugs by changing how many characters a specific line of code was, adding extra space and removing empty white lines etc which fixed these errors.
 ## Deployment

 ## Credits